kubernetes/enhancements/keps/sig-api-machinery/1965-kube-apiserver-identity/README.md

 - [X] Feature gate (also fill in values in `kep.yaml`)
   - Feature gate name: APIServerIdentity
-  - Components depending on the feature gate: kube-apiserver
+  - Components depending on the feature gate: kube-apiserver, kube-controller-manager

 ###### Does enabling the feature change any default behavior?

-A namespace "kube-apiserver-lease" will be used to store kube-apiserver identity Leases.
+A namespace `kube-apiserver-lease` will be created to store kube-apiserver identity Leases.
+Old leases will be actively garbage collected by kube-controller-manager.

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?